TylerMooney/TylerMooney/README.md

 - 👋 Hi Hi, I’m Tyler
 - 👀 I’m interested in Project Management, Product Management, and Game Development
 - 🌱 I’m currently learning Networking, Information Assurance, and Front-End Web Development
-- 📫 How to reach me is through my LinkedIn or Email
+- 📫 You can reach me through my LinkedIn or Email

 <!---
 TylerMooney/TylerMooney is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.